Join Casino App Gambling Arbitrations: Class Action Alternatives

 Attorneys working with ClassAction.org are pursuing various mass arbitrations on behalf of consumers who play certain online social casino games.

-They have reason to believe some of these “free-to-play” games, which mimic the gambling experience without requiring the user to bet real money, may constitute illegal gambling in certain states.
+They have reason to believe some of these “free-to-play” games, which mimic the gambling experience using virtual currency instead of real money, may constitute illegal gambling in certain states.
 It’s also possible that game operators could be using deceptive, unfair or otherwise illegal tactics to manipulate and encourage players into spending an ever-increasing amount of time and money on the games, potentially to the detriment of their health and well-being.

 Mass arbitration is a relatively new type of legal action that, unlike a class action lawsuit, requires affected consumers to sign up to take action.